MedMahj/Linux-Server-Configuration/README.md

 ## Description

-Take a baseline installation of a Linux distribution on a virtual machine and prepare it to host your web applications, to include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.
+The purpose of this project is take a baseline installation of a Linux distribution on a virtual machine and prepare it to host web applications, to include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.

 * IP address: 52.47.194.202